richeyphu/simple-ping-test/README.md

 ```

 ## Note
+- Run `ping.bat` to start the script.
+- Press `CTRL + C` to stop pinging the IP address.
 - Feel free to change the IP address.
-- Press `CTRL + C` to stop pinging the IP address.